isomerpages/mlaw-me/pages/Frequently Asked Questions.md

-has the power on application to set aside any disposition of property by a person (called in this section <em>A</em>) — if the court is satisfied that the disposition of property has been made within the preceding 3 years immediately before the date of the making of the application, with the object on the part of <em>A</em> to produce the relevant consequence.</p>
+has the power on application to set aside any disposition of property by a person (called in this section <em>A</em>) — if the court is satisfied that the disposition of property has been made within the preceding 3 years immediately before the date of the making of the application, and that A has disposed the property to reduce A’s means to pay maintenance or to deprive A’s wife, former wife, incapacitated husband, incapacitated former husband or child, of any rights in relation to the property.</p>
 <p></p>
 <p>Please refer to <a href="/disposition-of-property/" rel="noopener nofollow" target="_blank">this page</a> for
 more details.</p>